 Components of an abstract in academic research- Research Paper, proposal, scientific paper, thesis

-This post will make effort to address the major components of an abstract in academic research which include articles, Research Paper, proposals, scientific papers, and thesis among others.
+This post will make an effort to address the major components of an abstract in academic research, which include articles, Research papers, proposals, scientific papers, and a thesis, among others.

 What is an abstract